-Originally from Jonesboro, Arkansas, Courtney Middleton is a third-year naturopathic medical student at Southwest College of Naturopathic Medicine (SCNM).
+Originally from Jonesboro, Arkansas, Courtney Middleton is a third-year naturopathic medical student at Sonoran University of Health Sciences (Sonoran University).
 She shares her path to naturopathic medicine, how she balances life as a mother and ND student, and advice for future students.

 Why did you choose naturopathic medicine?